 The 2020 Honda Rebel 500 on the road.

-Kronreif, Trunkenpolz, Mattighofren: KTM is an Austrian brand that is deeply rooted and involved in the motorsport tradition with their traditional orange look.
+Kronreif, Trunkenpolz, Mattighofren: KTM is an Austrian brand that is deeply rooted and involved in the motorsport tradition with its traditional orange look.
 They are manufactured and available in the Philippines, being versatile and the embodiment of sports riding.
 Their brand values include the words: purity, performance, adventure, and extreme that show commitment to their products.
 Their KTM RC 200 is one of the most recommended big bikes in the country, while KTM 390 Duke is included in the list of beginner-friendly big bikes.

 The Suzuki bike brand is one of the most recognizable internationally